Romualdo Pacheco: Politics

 Pacheco's association with a prominent family in the state helped him to gain support as he entered politics in the 1850s.
 He was also well respected by Anglos coming into the area.
 Early in his political career in the 1850s, he was a Democrat.
 He became affiliated with the National Union Party in the 1860s, but was elected to most of his positions as a candidate for the Republican Party.

-In 1853, at age 22, Pacheco successfully sought the position of judge in San Luis Obispo County.
-Pacheco was elected to the state senate in 1857, succeeded his cousin Pablo de la Guerra.
+In 1853, at age 22, Pacheco successfully sought the position of Judge in San Luis Obispo County.
+Pacheco was elected to the State Senate in 1857, succeeded his cousin Pablo de la Guerra.
+At 27 years old, he was the youngest member of the legislature.
 He was re-elected two times, serving until 1863.
 During the American Civil War Pacheco was appointed the rank of brigadier general by Governor Leland Stanford and directed to disarm military companies in the Los Angeles area that were not loyal to the Union.

-Pacheco served as state treasurer from 1863 to 1867, then returned to the State Senate until becoming lieutenant governor.
-He served as Lieutenant Governor of California under Newton Booth until Booth was elected to the United States Senate in 1875.
-Pacheco then served as governor from February 27 to December 9, 1875, when Lieutenant Governor William Irwin, winner in the September elections that year, was inaugurated.
+Pacheco served as State Treasurer from 1863 to 1867, then returned to the State Senate until he was elected Lieutenant Governor in 1871.
+He served as Lieutenant Governor of California under Newton Booth until Booth was elected to the United States Senate in 1873 and took office in 1875.
+Pacheco then served as Governor from February 27 to December 9, 1875, when Lieutenant Governor William Irwin, winner in the September elections that year, was inaugurated.
+Pacheco, having been denied the Republican nomination for Governor, instead ran for Lieutenant Governor on the People's Independent ticket alongside John Bidwell.

-After briefly serving as governor, Pacheco ran for a U.S. House seat, defeating incumbent Peter D. Wigginton by just one vote.
-Wigginton contested the election, eventually forcing Pacheco to leave in 1878 when the House Committee on Elections refused Pacheco's certificate of election.
-Returning to California, he went into business until winning a House seat again in September 1879.
-He was reelected in 1880.
+After his brief tenure as governor, Pacheco ran for a U.S. House seat in 1876, defeating incumbent Peter D. Wigginton by just one vote.
+California Secretary of State Thomas Beck refused to certify the election due to the revelation that two votes cast for Wigginton in Monterey County were not counted.
+Pacheco contested this and brought the case all the way to the Supreme Court of California, where it was found that the tally clerk had indeed removed two votes after California’s Board of Elections had adjourned.
+However, the court found that this was done to account for a clerical error in the vote totals, legitimizing Pacheco’s win in the election.